AselaDK/Activator/kinesisMyDataStreamFunction/Readme.md

-# AWS Lambda Empty Function Project
+# AWS Lambda Simple Kinesis Function Project

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method